 Queenstown Winter Festival

 Of course, the most famous and largest winter event is the Queenstown Winter Festival.
 Personally, I love the Winter Festival and look forward to it every year.
-It’s a huge event and during the festival you’ll be able to enjoy various events, mulled wine, and of course, fireworks!
-The Queenstown Winter Festival runs in the middle of June but you do need to check their website for up to date info as the dates change slightly every year.
+It’s a huge event and during the festival, you’ll be able to enjoy various events, mulled wine, and fireworks!
+The Queenstown Winter Festival runs in the middle of June but you do need to check their website for up-to-date info as the dates change slightly every year.

 LUMA